enbyemmy/komanage/README.md

-# Kohana PHP Framework, version 3.1 (release)

-This is the current release version of [Kohana](http://kohanaframework.org/).
+# Komanage is a CMS built on Kohana Framework

+This project is currently in development.
+All questions can be directed to Ethan Schaefer <ethanmschaefer@gmail.com>